jmolinski/traktpy/README.md

 All methods have detailed type annotations.
 That allows for precise code completion both for API calls and accessing response structs.

 Library in development.
+The docs are not available at the moment.
+You may use https://trakt.docs.apiary.io/ as a reference.

 ---

-Sample usage
+# Sample usage

+OAuth
 ```python
 from trakt import Trakt